sschmeier/simg-rnaseq/README.md

 sudo singularity build simg-rnaseq.simg Singularity.201903
 ```

-The container can alos be downloaded from [Singularity Hub](https://www.singularity-hub.org/) without root access to the local machine like this:
+The container can also be downloaded from [Singularity Hub](https://www.singularity-hub.org/) without root access to the local machine like this:

 ```bash
 singularity pull --name "simg-rnaseq.simg" sschmeier/simg-rnaseq:201903